A Soldier, A Farmer

 Thank you to everyone who submitted an application to the 2019 Farmer Veteran Fellowship Fund.
 We received a record 354 applications this year.
 The application review process is underway and we expect announcements will be made by the end of April.
 All applicants will be notified via email once the review process is complete.

 NEW!
 JUST LAUNCHED – CONFERENCE WEBSITE!

-Farmer Veteran Coalition and FVC of Kansas are excited to announce they will host the 2018 Farmer Veteran Stakeholders Conference November 14-17 at the InterContinental Hotel in Kansas City, Missouri.
+Farmer Veteran Coalition is excited to announce the 2019 Farmer Veteran Stakeholders Conference will be held November 17-20 at the DoubleTree by Hilton Austin in Austin, Texas.

 This year’s conference is the fifth national gathering of the farmer veteran community and will feature two days of education, distinguished speakers, guest panels, networking and more.

 After returning for his second stint with Farmer Veteran Coalition in November 2018 as director of operations, Willie Hines has been promoted to chief operating officer.
 In the new role, Hines will oversee day-to-day operations of the organization.

 Previously, Leonard Monaco, a Marine veteran and retired senior vice president with Farm Credit West, served as chief operating officer.
 Monaco, whose career spans more than 48 years in agricultural banking, will continue working with FVC as a senior advisor to the organization.